Tumor Angiogenesis and Metabolism

 Aims

-In this conceptual framework, our group seeks to investigate by a multi-omics approach metabolic adaptations of experimental tumors to anti-angiogenic drugs, and to subsequently validate key signatures and biomarkers in clinical samples from patients receiving anti-angiogenic therapy.
-Finally, we also aim to investigate genetic and epigenetic factors impacting on the metabolic plasticity of cancer cells and to leverage on this knowledge to propose new therapeutic strategies targeting metabolism and their combination with anti-angiogenic therapy.
+Within this conceptual framework, our group aims to investigate the metabolic adaptations of experimental tumors to glucose deprivation and anti-angiogenic therapy using a multi-omics approach.
+We then seek to validate key metabolic signatures and potential biomarkers in clinical samples from cancer patients undergoing anti-angiogenic treatment.
+In parallel, we aim to explore the genetic and epigenetic factors that influence the metabolic plasticity of cancer cells.
+By leveraging this knowledge, our goal is to identify and propose novel therapeutic strategies that target tumor metabolism, including their potential combination with anti-angiogenic therapies.

 Pastò A, Bellio C, Pilotto G, Ciminale V, Silic-Benussi M, Guzzo G, Rasola A, Frasson C, Nardo G, Zulato E, Nicoletto MO, Manicone M, Indraccolo S, Amadori A: Cancer stem cells from epithelial ovarian cancer patients privilege oxidative phosphorylation, and resist glucose deprivation.
 Oncotarget 2014 Jun 30;5(12):4305-19155.